-Craigavon Borough Council monitors NO_2 pollution using diffusion tubes at 13 sites through the borough.
+Craigavon Borough Council monitors NO2 pollution using diffusion tubes at 13 (reduced to 9 sites in September 2010) sites throughout the borough.
 These sites are located in Lurgan, Portadown and Craigavon.
 All of the tubes are positioned in accordance with the practical guidelines published by AEA Energy and Environment in a report to Defra and the Devolved Administrations.